 This dynamic between cybersecurity experts and hackers exists throughout the internet, from foreign conflicts to video games.

-“Video game anti-cheat developers and hackers have been in a constant arms race since chests have been created.
+“Video game anti-cheat developers and hackers have been in a constant arms race since cheats have been created.
 Extra money and effort have to go into developing anti-cheat software, and an indie company that does not buy anti-cheat software has to create one and compete with hackers.
-Furthermore, the more hackers in the game do, the more publicity it brings, leading to a constant development cycle,” Junior William Wei said.
+Furthermore, the more hackers in the game, the more publicity it brings, leading to a constant development cycle,” Junior William Wei said.

 Not all hackers and organizations fit into the two categories; Anonymous is an example of this; they are famous for their online protests and attacks on The Church of Scientology and Russia.
 They are considered “grey hat” hackers.